kjolley/BIGSdb_documentation/dbase_setup.rst

     otherwise all values defined in the database will be included: 'yes' or 'no', default 'no'.
 This setting can be overridden by individual user preferences.

+* group

+  * Fields can be grouped in the isolate information page by specifying the group attribute.
+The group name must be defined in the field_groups system attribute, otherwise the field will not be shown at all.
+If undefined, the field will be in the default provenance/primary metadata group.

 * length